fkneist/openai-mcp-client/README.md

 # Setup Guide

-- Ensure Deno v2 is installed
+- Ensure pnpm is installed
-- Run `deno install` to install dependencies
+- Run `pnpm install` to install dependencies
 - Copy `.env.example` to `.env` and fill in the values
   - You can choose any MCP server you like - bring your own or use one from the official [MCP server list](https://github.com/modelcontextprotocol/servers/tree/main)
-- Run `deno run dev` to start the application
+- Run `pnpm dev` to start the application

 # Warning